gwillen/herring/README.md

 `python3 manage.py createsuperuser`

-To use the Slack and Google Drive integrations, you need to be running a worker process, so run this in yet another shell:
+To use the Discord and Google Drive integrations, you need to be running a worker process, so run this in yet another shell:

 `python3 manage.py celery worker`